Cabot Circus: Site

 The original chosen name 'Merchants Quarter' came under criticism due to its associations to the slave trade.
 The name of Cabot was chosen following a public vote taken in November 2007, and commemorates John Cabot, an Italian explorer who is closely associated with Bristol.
 Work began on the site in September 2005, following planning approval in December 2003.

 Cabot Circus comprises three multi-level pedestrianised streets, with apartment block areas.
 Its focal point, The Circus, has a large glass-panelled roof.
 The centre was designed by Chapman Taylor architects, and won the 2008 BREEAM Retail award for its sustainable design, including its natural ventilation, low energy lighting and rainwater harvesting system.
 The complex was opened to shoppers on 25 September 2008.

 In October 2017, prominent urban explorer Ally Law was arrested for trespassing onto the roof of Cabot Circus and performing stunts such as backflips atop the glass structure.

 Retailers

 Cabot Circus has over 130 shops, two department stores, several restaurants, and had a thirteen-screen Showcase Cinema de Lux until November 2023.
 The development is split into two areas: the circus itself and Quakers Friars, a smaller area to the south-west on the other side of Penn Street.
 At the highest level are the cinema and restaurants; there are also cafes and restaurants on the upper ground floor.

-2025 will see Marks & Spencer opening in the former House of Fraser store, and a new Odeon cinema opening in part of the former Showcase cinema.
+Marks & Spencer opened in the former House of Fraser store in November 2025, returning to Bristol city centre after a three-year absence.
+Part of the former Showcase cinema reopened as an Odeon in February 2026.